-7This finding is evident in many studies, that is, people will prefer more for both subjects to less, by List (2006).
-He conducts a chain of studies that incrementally moves the giftexchange game from the lab to the field.
+In all of these games, the context and costs of the reciprocal opportunities have been shown to be important.
+For instance, Andreoni et al. (2002) compared two sequential games with similar equilibria, but which differed in the cost of equity.
+They found that people tolerate inequality more when equality comes at the expense of efficiency.7 A different context effect is found by List (2006).
+He conducts a chain of studies that incrementally moves the gift-exchange game from the lab to the field.
 With each increment he finds behavior closer to the prediction of selfish behavior, with lower degrees or reciprocity.